openml/blog/_posts/2020-10-23-OpenML-Hacktoberfest.md

 To make things easier, here are the list of openml repositories that are extra prepared for Hacktoberfest.
 These repositories have core developers registered to attend the workshop, and have marked issues which are suitable for newcomers with the `hacktoberfest` label.

- - [openml.org](https://github.com/openml/openml.org) The front-end for the new OpenML!
+ - [openml.org](https://github.com/openml/openml.org) The front-end for the new OpenML!  (python, React.js, )
- - [OpenML](https://github.com/openml/OpenML) The back-end for OpenML.
+ - [OpenML](https://github.com/openml/OpenML) The back-end for OpenML.(php)
  - [openml-python](https://github.com/openml/openml-python) The Python API for interacting with the OpenML server.
-Please read [this welcome message](https://github.com/openml/openml-python/issues/953) to get started.
+Please read [this welcome message](https://github.com/openml/openml-python/issues/953) to get started.(Python)
  - [docs](https://github.com/openml/docs) Documentation for OpenML.

 Please be sure to check the respective repositories contribution guidelines, and don't be afraid to ask questions!